henrikbostrom/crepes/README.md

 ### Conformal regressors and predictive systems

-`crepes` is a Python package that implements *conformal regressors*, which transform point predictions produced by any underlying regression model into prediction intervals, for specified levels of confidence.

-The package also implements *conformal predictive systems*, which transform the point predictions into cumulative distributions (conformal predictive distributions), e.g., allowing prediction intervals to be extracted as well as probabilities for the target value falling below specified thresholds.
+`crepes` is a Python package for generating *conformal regressors*, which transform point predictions produced by any underlying regression model into prediction intervals for specified levels of confidence.The package also implements *conformal predictive systems*, which transform the point predictions into cumulative distribution functions.

-The `crepes` package implements standard, normalized and Mondrian conformal regressors and predictive systems, and allows you to use your own difficulty estimates and Mondrian categories.
-There is also a separate module, called `crepes.fillings`, which provides some standard options for these.
+The `crepes` package implements standard, normalized and Mondrian conformal regressors and predictive systems.
+While the package allows you to use your own difficulty estimates and Mondrian categories, there is also a separate module, called `crepes.fillings`, which provides some standard options for these.

 #### Installation